Hullabalo/ComfyUI-Loop/README.md

 **Limitations**
 - No support for image lists or batch as input for 'Save Image (LOOP)'.
 If a list is provided, only the first image will be saved and displayed n times
 - If a mask is present, it must match the image format to be saved in the alpha channel of the output image.
-Otherwise, your image will be returned in RGB mode instead of RGBA.
+Otherwise, your image will be saved in RGB mode instead of RGBA.
 - No preview available in the 'Load Image' node (Incidentally, you know what you’ve loaded, right? :) )
 - No preview in the 'Save Image' node if the image is located outside the output folder.
 - Huge file size, because of uncompressed file and quality